 The risers and the HST trucks combine to making the Pescadito a relatively high rider (5.875″ height) which adds to the responsiveness in turns and the leverage on the trucks.
 On the flip side, ride height makes the board not best-suited for high speeds and for distance kick pushing.

 Overall, the Pescadito skateboard gives you a very smooth flow thanks to the combination of a surf-like shape, intense carving trucks, and big soft grippy wheels that still let get sideways.

 The Pescadito comes in a couple of designs, including the beautiful red and blue Dart version (above picture) or the black and yellow Black Tail version.
-At around $250, it’s reasonably priced in light of its size and the quality of the deck and components.
+It’s reasonably priced given its size and the quality of the deck and components.

 Hamboards Huntington Hop review